mahadeb-ai/mahadeb-ai.github.io/index.md

 ---

-## 👨‍💼 About Me
+## About Me
-Mahadeb Mandal is an research scholar at Nanyang Technological University (NTU), Singapore under the guidance of Prof. Kelin Xia.
-Prior to this, he completed his Master's degree at the Indian Institute of Technology(IIT) Bombay in India.
-He was also a PhD exchange student at the National University of Singapore (NUS) for five months, from January to May 2025.

----

-## 🎓 Education

-- **Ph.D. in Artificial Intelligence**
-  *Nanyang Technological University (NTU), Singapore*
-  *Aug 2024 – Present*

-- **M.Sc. in Mathematics**
-  *Indian Institute of Technology (IIT) Bombay, India*
-  *Jul 2022 – May 2024*

-- **B.Sc. in Mathematics**
-  *Midnapore College (Autonomous), Vidyasagar University, India*
-  *Jun 2019 – Jun 2022*

----

-## 🧠 Research Interests

-- Topological Data Analysis (TDA)
-- Machine Learning & Deep Learning
-- Applied and Computational Mathematics
+Mahadeb Mandal is currently a research scholar at **Nanyang Technological University (NTU), Singapore**, working under the supervision of **Prof. Kelin Xia**.
+His academic journey is rooted in a strong passion for mathematics and artificial intelligence, with his current research focused on the intersection of **Topological Data Analysis (TDA)** and **Deep Learning**.
+He aims to uncover meaningful geometric and topological structures in complex data, contributing to advancements in data-driven science and intelligent systems.

 ---